dev4any1/landing/office.md

 > I'd like to ask how may I help, but you might need to know what we can do, so please hold on a little, we will be ready to meet you soon.
 >

-_the office is currently unavaliable_
+_the office is under construction_

 * * *